google/gapid/CONTRIBUTING.md

 ## Open a pull request (PR)

-Do the following to contribute to the GAPID project:
+Do the following to contribute to the AGI project:

 1. Prepare your changes on a dedicated branch in your local repository:
     ```
     git checkout -b <my-branch>
     ```
 1. Make changes, commit the changes, and squash them into a single commit.
 1. Use the presubmit script to check code formatting and other things:
     ```
     # Install clang-format 6.0
     sudo apt-get install -y clang-format-6.0
     export CLANG_FORMAT=clang-format-6.0
     # Run the script
     ./kokoro/presubmit/presubmit.sh